Skip to main content

 • Expressive language.
 This is the ability to use speech and gestures to communicate meaning.

-A child's speech and language development becomes more advanced starting around age 3 through age 5.
+A child's language and communication skills become more advanced starting around age 3 through age 5.
 Receptive language skills during this period become more sophisticated.
 A child learns to make subtle distinctions between objects and relationships.
 Also, the child can understand multi-step requests.
 Most children also gradually speak more fluently and use proper grammar more consistently.

 3-year-olds: